Kinjalrk2k/in-out-test/README.md

 ```

 - Run the above command on the root directory to discover test cases from _`io`_ directory and run them
-- If `compile` filed is specified in the `config.io.json`, then it is run first before the `run` field
+- If `compile` field is specified in the `config.io.json`, then it is run first before the `run` field